-- 1. Missing values occur randomly due to upstream L1b issues, typically in the form of rectangular blocks. - 2.
-False alarms are known to occur due to relatively solitary water clouds (i.e. surrounded by ice clouds or cloud free ground) causing reflections that appear fire-like, particularly at high solar zenith angles. - False alarms due to surface heterogeneity, such as bare ground surrounded by vegetated fields, power plant cooling lakes, urban areas that are not properly screened out, coastlines, and others, are known to occur and tend to recur in the same locations at certain times of year - these most frequently manifest as low possibility and processed fires. - 4.
-Co-registration errors in the L1b data between bands 7 and 14 can lead to numerous false alarms, particularly during the daytime hours and often manifesting as false alarms that follow geographic features. - 5.
+- Missing values occur randomly due to upstream L1b issues, typically in the form of rectangular blocks. - False alarms are known to occur due to relatively solitary water clouds (i.e. surrounded by ice clouds or cloud free ground) causing reflections that appear fire-like, particularly at high solar zenith angles. - 3.
+False alarms due to surface heterogeneity, such as bare ground surrounded by vegetated fields, power plant cooling lakes, urban areas that are not properly screened out, coastlines, and others, are known to occur and tend to recur in the same locations at certain times of year these most frequently manifest as low possibility and processed fires. - 4.
+Co-registration errors in the L1b data between bands 7 and 14 can lead to numerous false alarms, particularly during the daytime hours and often manifesting as false alarms that follow geographic features.
+This is uncommon. - 5.
 The temporal filtering is not functioning as designed and only considers the fire pixels of each scan mode separately, as a result those pixels should be treated the same as other fire pixels. - 6.
-Detections and characterizations will differ between satellites, even when they contain the same instruments, due to viewing geometry, clouds in the line of sight, and surface topography.
+Detections and characterizations will differ between satellites, even when they contain the same instruments, due to viewing geometry, clouds in the line of sight, and surface topography. - 7.
+The FDC does not process Hawaii or several other islands in the Pacific.

-Please report any systematic false alarms and other concerns to the AWG FHS science team.
+Please report any systematic false alarms and other concerns to the AWG FDC science team.